Netcracker/qubership-opensearch/opensearch-integration-tests/documentation/installation-guide/README.md

 For example, `http://prometheus.cloud.openshift.sdntest.example.com:80`.
 This parameter must be specified if you want to run integration tests with `prometheus` tag.

-The `integrationTests.s3.enabled` parameter specifies that Curator stored backups in S3 storage.
+The `integrationTests.s3.enabled` parameter specifies that Curator stores backups in S3 storage.
 OpenSearch supports the following S3 providers: AWS S3, MinIO.
 Google Cloud Storage is not supported.
 Other S3 providers may work, but are not covered by the OpenSearch test suite.
+The default value is `false`.

 The `integrationTests.s3.url` parameter specifies the URL to the S3 storage.